EU Funding Project For Capacity Building Of Pakistans Legislators: Androulla - UrduPoint

 EU Funding Project For Capacity Building Of Pakistan's Legislators: Androulla

-ISLAMABAD, Jun 3 (UrduPoint / Pakistan Point News - 3rd Jun, 2021 ) :EU Ambassador to Pakistan Androulla Kaminara Thursday said the European Union continued to support Pakistan in its efforts to strengthen good governance.
+ISLAMABAD, Jun 6 (UrduPoint / Pakistan Point News - 6th Jun, 2021 ) :EU Ambassador to Pakistan Androulla Kaminara has said the European Union continued to support Pakistan in its efforts to strengthen good governance in the country.

 To materialize the concept of good governance, the EU would fund a parliamentary project for capacity building of Pakistan's legislators, she added.